wp-plugins/mycurator/README.txt

 2. Topic page tells MyCurator what to look for in your sources.

+3. New saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 1.1.0 =
+* Display article full text in WordPress post editor meta box
+* Display all images found in-line in text as well as an images section at bottom of meta box
+* Option to insert link to original page into article posts created by MyCurator
+* Option to set excerpt length for article posts created by MyCurator
+* Option to directly enter the WordPress post editor when making a training post Live

 = 1.0.7 =
 * New option to support manual content curation, which keeps good trained posts on the training page